the history of BHSC

 BHSC has made excellent progress in competition over the last 10 years.
 In 1995 four swimmers entered the Gloucester Blocks and few medals were won.
 The number of gold medals won has increased steadily: - 5 in 2000, 9 in 2001 and 16 in 2002.
 In 2003 44 swimmers entered the Gloucester Blocks and the medal tally was 22 gold, 20 silver and 9 bronze with BHSC placed 8th best club.
 There has also been excellent progress in galas and a good example is the Cotswold League, going from 3rd in the ‘B’ final in 1996 to 2nd in the ‘A’ final in each of the last three years.

-The number of swimmers has increased over the years and is over 250 today.
+The number of swimmers has increased over the years and is close to 400 today.
 The structure of the club has also changed.
 In the early days there was a swim school operating three times a week at two different pools, which put a great strain on teaching resources.
 There are now two back to back sessions at Clifton High School which also allows more continuity and a better standard of teaching.
 The step from swim school to squad was then large and many swimmers dropped out.
 In the late 1990's a key decision was taken to introduce a development squad to follow the swim school, this reduced the rate of drop out and helped secure the clubs future.
 The standard of swimmers entering the development squad and the squad continues to improve and more swimmers are swimming for longer so that there is now an emerging master’s section.

 A close relationship with Henleaze Swimming Club is still actively fostered.
 In 1997 BHSC went back to the Lake for its first annual swim and barbecue.
 In 1999 the Gloucester County Open Water Championship events were introduced to Henleaze Lake by the efforts of Mr Alan Giles, Gloucester County Open Water Secretary and also Chairman of the Henleaze Swimming Club Executive Committee since 1992.
 Many of the swimmers in these championships are from BHSC and in 2003 two swimmers were selected to swim for Gloucestershire in the National Open Water Championships.